fNIRS/snirf/snirf_specification.md

 This record stores the **case-sensitive** SI time unit used in this measurement.
 Sample time units include "s", and "ms".
-A value of "us" is the same as "μs", i.e. microsecond.
+A value of "us" is the same as "ms", i.e. microsecond.

 #### /nirs(i)/metaDataTags/FrequencyUnit
 * **Presence**: required  as part of `metaDataTags`